RHONE RIVER CRUISE 2023

 Come along with us as we explore the Arba Kehilot and the wonders of this region for a unique, educational and relaxing holiday down the Rhone!

-You will be met at the airport in Marseille and transferred to the Emerald Liberte Luxury ship in Arles where you will be welcomed by your Kosher River Cruise team.
-Tonight, enjoy a welcome reception, orientation and dinner on board.
+You will be met at the airport in Lyon and transferred to your luxury ship where you will be welcomed by your Kosher River Cruise team.
+Tonight, enjoy a welcome reception, orientation, and dinner on board.

-The musee d’ Arles et de la Provence Antiques has some medieval tombstones with Hebrew inscriptions and a 4th century carved burial stone depicting Abraham about to slay Isaac.
-The Musee Arlaten also has items of Jewish interest including Provencal ritual objects, and a pocket Torah.
+Spend a leisurely Shabbat on-board with new and old friends.
+Afternoon optional pre-purchased entry to The Musee d’ Arles et de la Provence Antiques which has a number of medieval tombstones with Hebrew inscriptions and a 4th century carved burial stone depicting Abraham about to slay Isaac.
+The Musee Arlaten also has items of Jewish interest including Provencal ritual objects, and a pocket Torah among its collection.

 Explore this UNESCO World Heritage Site of Avignon walking its medieval streets lined with magnificent mansions.
 Visit to the “Pope’s Palace”, one of the area’s cultural jewels and the famous Saint- Bénezet Bridge.
 In the afternoon we explore the medieval Jewish Quarter, meeting with the Jewish community at the synagogue originally built in 1221 with it final rebuild in 1848 and still used today by the Avignon Jewish community.